Archdiocese of New Orleans: History

 On 19 July 1850, Pope Pius IX erected the Apostolic Vicariate of the Indian Territory East of the Rocky Mountains.
 On the same day, he elevated the Diocese of New Orleans to a metropolitan archdiocese.

 On 29 July 1953, Pope Pius IX erected the Diocese of Natchitoches, taking its territory from the archdiocese and making it a suffragan of the same metropolitan see.

 On 11 January 1918, Pope Benedict XV erected the Diocese of Lafayette in Louisiana, taking its territory from the archdiocese making it a suffragan of the same metropolitan see.

 On 22 July 1961, Pope John XXIII erected the Diocese of Baton Rouge, taking its territory from the archdiocese and making it a suffragan of the same metropolitan see.

 On 2 March 1977, Pope Paul VI erected the Diocese of Houma-Thibodaux, taking its territory from the archdiocese and making it a suffragan of the same metropolitan see.

 In its long history, the archdiocese and the city of New Orleans have survived several major disasters, including several citywide fires, a British invasion, the American Civil War, multiple yellow fever epidemics, anti-immigration and anti-Catholicism, the New Orleans Hurricane of 1915, Segregation, Hurricane Betsy, and an occasional financial crisis, not to mention Hurricane Katrina.
 Each time, the archdiocese rebuilt damaged churches and rendered assistance to the victims of every disaster.
 More recently, the church has faced an increased demand for churches in the suburbs and a decline in attendance to inner-city parishes.
-The church has also weathered changes within the Roman Catholic Church, such as the Second Vatican Council, and changing spiritual values throughout the rest of the United States.
+The church has also weathered changes within the Catholic Church, such as the Second Vatican Council, and changing spiritual values throughout the rest of the United States.

 The archdiocese sustained severe damage from Hurricane Katrina and Hurricane Rita.
 Numerous churches and schools were flooded and battered by hurricane-force winds.
 In the more heavily flooded neighborhoods, such as St. Bernard Parish, many parish structures were wiped out entirely.

+In August 2025, it was reported that the Archdiocese of New Orleans was now in a property insurance crisis, with the archdiocese losing substantial sums of money as a result of sex abuse lawsuits and settlements.

 Response to same-sex marriage

 In early 2009, the state of Maine passed a law allowing same-sex civil marriage.
-In July 2009, the Roman Catholic Archdiocese of New Orleans contributed $2,000 of its money to a referendum campaign to overturn that law.
-According to Maine's "Commission on Governmental Ethics & Election Practices", the Roman Catholic Diocese of Portland Maine spent over $553,000 to overturn the law.
-The Roman Catholic Archdiocese of New Orleans' $2,000 was part of that $553,000.
+In July 2009, the Archdiocese of New Orleans contributed $2,000 to a referendum campaign to overturn that law.
+According to Maine's "Commission on Governmental Ethics & Election Practices", the Diocese of Portland Maine spent over $553,000 to overturn the law.